SvarDOS/edrdos/README.md

 - [JWasm assembler](https://github.com/Baron-von-Riedesel/JWasm)

 To build `DRBIO.SYS`, `DRDOS.SYS` and `COMMAND.COM`, invoke
-`wmake -f makefile.wat` from within their sub-directories.
+`wmake` from within their sub-directories.
 The output files are written to the `BIN` directory of the component, like `DRBIO\BIN\DRBIO.SYS`.

-The command interpreter `COMMAND.COM` is currently not in such a good shape.
-Consider using [FreeCOM](https://github.com/FDOS/freecom) or an alternative command interpreter like 4DOS or SvarCOM instead.
+You may consider using [FreeCOM](https://github.com/FDOS/freecom) or another command interpreter like 4DOS or SvarCOM instead of `COMMAND.COM`.

 ## Kernel installation
 To install the kernel you may use a custom build of the FreeDOS SYS